Great Treasure

-They were His joy and delight.
-His greatest treasure.
-At times, the disciples tried Jesus’ patience but He was steadfast in His commitment to them.
+The disciples were His joy and delight, His great treasure.
+At times, they tried His patience but He was steadfast in His commitment to them.
 They failed Him but He never gave up on them.
 Their love for Jesus was riddled with their human nature but His love for them was unconditional and immeasurable.

-So it makes total sense that after Jesus prayed for Himself, He focused on His disciples.
-Intimately speaking to the Father, Jesus appealed for the ones who “knew with certainty that I came from you, and they believed that you sent me” (John 17:8).
+So it seems logical that after Jesus prayed for Himself, He focused on His disciples.
+Intimately speaking to the Father, Jesus appealed for the ones who “knew with certainty that I came from you, and they believed that you sent me.”

 No, I think Jesus was asking for protection of their souls.
 They would need courage, conviction and strength to firmly stand in the truth.
 They would need protection from the lies of the evil one, the one who desperately wants to steal, kill and destroy the faith of committed believers.
 The evil one wants more than bodies.
 He is after souls.
 Jesus knew that evil would pursue His beloved disciples.

 God answered that prayer with a resounding yes.
-A countless number of disciples faced brutal deaths, without wavering in their faith.
-And John, the one who wrote the gospel of John, the three letters of John and the book of Revelation would see it all take place and then be exiled to a penal colony on the island of Patmos.
+Many disciples faced brutal deaths, without wavering in their faith.
+And John, the one who recorded the prayer, would see it all take place and then be exiled to a penal colony on the island of Patmos.

 How do I exhibit my confidence in God’s protection of my soul?